👀 Solink Secure Summit ’25 open for registration.

 • Camera type: Different cameras are best suited for different environments.
 A bullet or turret camera can record a smaller area than a 360 degree security camera.
 That makes them best for monitoring a hallway or entrance, while fisheye security cameras are better suited for monitoring an open area, such as a dining hall or a department store section.

-• Indoor/outdoor: Generally speaking, all security cameras can work indoors, but not all are appropriate for outdoor surveillance needs.
-If you need both indoor and outdoor video surveillance, then you should make sure that any cameras placed outdoors (as well as in harsh environments such as freezers) can function in your local climate.
+• Indoor/outdoor: Generally speaking, all security cameras can work indoors, but not all are appropriate for outdoor security needs.
+If you need both indoor and outdoor video security, then you should make sure that any cameras placed outdoors (as well as in harsh environments such as freezers) can function in your local climate.

 • Lighting: Some cameras are designed to operate in the dark.
 If this is important for you, then consider buying cameras with IR capabilities.
 Note that, generally speaking, cameras with more IR lights are better at recording at night, but they also tend to be more expensive.